C-Indhumathi/U.S.-Food-Imports_Dashbaord/README.md

-# Capstone on Interactive Dashboards with PowerBI
+# Capstone Project on Interactive Dashboards with PowerBI
 # U.S. FOOD IMPORTS TREND ANALYSIS (2015-2024)

 - The primary goal of this dashboard is to provide a comprehensive, interactive analysis of U.S. import trends for essential food categories (Fruits, Vegetables, Grains) to inform strategic decisions related to sourcing, pricing, and trade policy.